saghul/pyuv/docs/pipe.rst

         :param object client: Client object where to accept the connection.

         Accept a new incoming connection which was pending.
-This function needs to be called in the callback given to the :py:meth:`listen` function or in the callback given to the :py:meth:`start_read2` is there is any pending handle.
+This function needs to be called in the callback given to the :py:meth:`listen` function, or when the remote endpoint has shared a handle using the *handle* argument of :py:meth:`write`.
+In either case the method :py:meth:`pending_handle_type` tells you the type of handle to pass as the *client* argument.

     .. py:method:: connect(name, callback)